NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

    is a common unified interface to facilitate code development and operator transformation.
 The relevant interfaces are:

    - GetInputNode: obtains input node for the conversion operator.
-The node has unordered graph management.
+The nodes are manged through a map.
-   - SetOutputNode: sets an operator management system for adding the operator of the first conversion.
+   - SetOutputNode: sets the constructed node to the map.
    - Related code :
      + ``Paddle/fluid/operators/ngraph/ngraph_bridge.h`` `link to ngraph_bridge header code`_
      + ``Paddle/fluid/operators/ngraph/ngraph_bridge.cc``  `link to ngraph_bridge cpp code`_